thatoddmailbox/kvm-fw/README.md

 This was done because some clone ST-LINK adapters do not have a reliable serial number field.
 If you're using the official ST-LINK adapter, you can just use the serial number.

-The instructions to set up the fork are the same as the normal program; `./configure`, then `make`, then `sudo make install`.
+The instructions to set up the fork are the same as the normal program: `./configure`, then `make`, then `sudo make install`.